lunayuehuang/MSE544_ImageSegmentation/README.md

 Image data breaks the assumptions you're used to from tabular ML, and almost every design choice in this notebook (U-Net, Dice loss, class weights, augmentation) traces back to one of three differences:

-1. **Higher dimensionality** — a 256×256 grayscale image is 65,536 numbers, vs. tens of features in a typical table.
+1. **Higher dimensionality** — a 256×256 grayscale image is 65,536 numbers, vs. tens of features in a typical numerical table.
 Treating each pixel as an independent feature blows up parameter counts (motivating **convolutions**, which share weights across the image) and squares the class-imbalance problem (defects cover ~2% of pixels, so naive accuracy is meaningless — motivating **Dice/weighted losses**).
-2. **Spatial proximity matters** — shuffling columns in a table changes nothing, but a pixel is meaningful only because of its neighbors. **Convolutions** exploit local neighborhoods, and U-Net's **skip connections** preserve fine spatial detail that would otherwise be lost at the bottleneck.
+2. **Spatial proximity matters** — shuffling columns in a numerical table changes nothing, but a pixel is meaningful only because of its neighbors. **Convolutions** exploit local neighborhoods, and U-Net's **skip connections** preserve fine spatial detail that would otherwise be lost at the bottleneck.
 3. **The output is also an image** — semantic segmentation needs a class label *per pixel*, same shape as the input.
 Standard CNN classifiers (which compress to one vector) won't work; U-Net is built to compress *and* re-expand back to full resolution.

-You might have no idea about any of these comparisons at this moment, but soon you will have better and deeper understanding from this rich hands-on experience.
+You might have no idea about any of these comparisons at this moment, but soon you will have better understanding from this rich hands-on experience.

-## Data & Code Policy
+## Data & Code Sharing Policy

-> **The MoS₂ image dataset provided by Professor Juan C. Idrobo and the tutorial code (notebook, helper scripts, README) are made available for the sole use of students enrolled in MSE 544.** You may **NOT** redistribute, repost, publish, or share the dataset or code — in whole or in part, in any form (including public GitHub repositories, personal websites, blog posts, presentations outside of class, or third-party AI/ML platforms) — without **prior written approval from the instruction team**.
-If you'd like to use any of this material outside of the course, please contact the instructors first.
+> **The MoS₂ image dataset provided by Professor Juan C. Idrobo and this tutorial code (notebook, github_images, README.md) are made available for the sole use of students enrolled in MSE 544.** You may **NOT** redistribute, repost, publish, or share the dataset or code — in whole or in part, in any form (including public GitHub repositories, personal websites, blog posts, presentations outside of class, or third-party AI/ML platforms) — without **prior written approval from the instruction team**.
+If you'd like to use any of this material outside of the course, please contact our instructors first.

 ## Table of Contents